-In the end of September Mr. de Bonaventure, Captain and Owner of a Merchant Ship, arriv'd in this Port, and brought the News of Mr. de Frontenac's Reinstallment in the place of Governour-General of Canada, and of the Re-calling of Mr. de Denonville, whom the Duke de Beauvilliers has recommended to the King, for the place of Sub-Governour to the Princes his Grandsons.
-Some People are uneasie at the re-calling of this Governour; and 'tis faid, that the Reverend Fathers the Jesuits, fall under the number of the Malecontents: For if we may credit the reports of the Country, they contributed in a great measure, to the re-calling of Mr. de Frontenac leven or eight years agoe, by acting in concert with the Intendant of Chelneau, and the supreme Council, and drawing up Accusations against him which had the defired effect; though now the King shews that he is undeceiv'd, by reinstating that Gentleman once more in this Government.
-In the mean time the Statesmen of the Country that are most guilty, know not how to drefs this kettle of Fish; for they make no question but the New Governour will retain a just refentment of what's past.
-But the Gentlemen, Merchants, and other Inhabitants, are making preparations for folemnifing his Arrival, which they expect with as much impatience, as the fews do the Messias.
-The very Savages that live in the skirts of the Colony, shew an uncommon Joy upon the hopes of his return: And indeed, we need not think it strange, for that Governour drew Esteem and Veneration, not only from the French, but from all the Nations of this vast Continent, who look'd upon him as their Guardian Angel.
-Mr. de Denonwille begins to pack up his Baggage, and that in effect, is all I can say of him.
-'Tis none of my business to meddle with an infinity of Affairs, that relate to the Gentleman's private Interest.
-As to the question, whether he has manag'd well or ill, during the course of his Government, or whether he was lov'd or hated, I know nothing of the matter.
-I am at a loss to know whether he kept a good or a sorry Table, for indeed I was never at it.
+In the end of September Mr. de Bonaventure, Captain and Owner of a Merchant Ship, arriv'd in this Port, and brought the News of Mr. de Frontenac's Reinstallment in the Place of Governor-General of Canada, and of the Re-calling of Mr. de Denonville, whom the Duke de Beauvilliers has recommended to the King, for the Place of Sub-Governor to the Princes his Grandsons.
+Some People are uneasy at the re-calling of this Governor; and 'tis faid, that the Reverend Fathers the Jesuits, fall under the Number of the Malecontents: For if we may credit the Reports of the Country, they contributed in a great measure, to the re-calling of Mr. de Frontenac feven or eight Years ago, by acting in concert with the Intendant of Chefneau, and supreme Council, and drawing up Accufations against him which had the defired Effect; though now the King shews that he is undeceiv'd, by reinstating that Gentleman once more in this Government.
+In the mean time the Statesmen of the Country that are most guilty, know not how to drefs this Kettle of Fish; for they make no question but the New Governor will retain a just Resentment of what's past.
+But the Gentlemen, Merchants, and other Inhabitants, are making Preparations for folemnizing his Arrival, which they expect with as much Impatience, as the Jews do the Messas.
+The very Savages that live in the Skirts of the Colony, shew an uncommon Joy upon the Hopes of his Return: And indeed, we need not think it strange, for that Governor drew Esteem and Veneration, not only from the French, but from all the Nations of this vast Continent, who look'd upon him as their Guardian Angel.
+Mr. de Denonville begins to pack up his Baggage, and that in effect, is all I can say of him.
+'Tis none of my Business to meddle with an Infinity of Affairs, that relate to the Gentleman's private Interest.
+As to the Question, whether he has manag'd well or ill, during the Course of his Government, or whether he was lov'd or hated, I know nothing of the Matter.
+I am at a Loss to know whether he kept a good or forry Table, for indeed I was never at it.
 Adieu.

-I make account to fet out for Rochel, when the Vessel that brings our new Governour, returns for
+I make Account to fet out for Rochel, when the Vessel that brings our new Governor, returns for